Public Health Officials Announce 891 New Cases of Coronavirus Disease - News Break

 Public Health Officials Announce 891 New Cases of Coronavirus Disease

 SPRINGFIELD – The Illinois Department of Public Health (IDPH) today reported 891 new confirmed and probable cases of coronavirus disease (COVID-19) in Illinois, including 42 additional deaths.
-In addition, 66% of Illinois adults have received at least one COVID-19 vaccine dose and more than 49% of Illinois adults are fully vaccinated, according to data from the Centers for Disease Control and Prevention. - Cook County: 1 female 40s, 1 male 40s, 1 female 50s, 3 males 50s, 1 female 60s Continue Readingwww.riverbender.com
+In addition, 66% of Illinois adults have received at least one COVID-19 vaccine dose and more than 49% of Illinois adults are fully vaccinated, according to data from the Centers for Disease Control and Prevention.www.tribuneledgernews.com